Nobel Prize medal: Economic Sciences

 The medal for the Nobel Memorial Prize in Economic Sciences was designed by Gunvor Svensson-Lundqvist in 1968.
 The obverse of the medal depicts Alfred Nobel and the words "Sveriges Riksbank till Alfred Nobels Minne 1968" ("The Sveriges Riksbank, in memory of Alfred Nobel, 1968") with the symbol of the Sveriges Riksbank, the horn of plenty, displayed below.
 The name of the recipient is inscribed on the edge of the medal.
 The reverse features the emblem of the Royal Swedish Academy of Sciences, the North Star, in a design from 1815.
 "Kungliga Vetenskaps Akademien" ("The Royal Swedish Academy of Sciences") is inscribed around the edge of the star.
 It is the only medal without a quotation on its reverse.
 Since 2012 the economics medal has been manufactured by Svenska Medalj in Eskilstuna.

 Composition

 The medals are struck in 18 carat green gold plated with 24 carat gold.
 All medals made before 1980 were struck in 23 carat gold.
 The weight of each medal varies with the value of gold, but averages about 175 g for each medal, with the exception of the Nobel Memorial Prize in Economic Sciences which weighs 185g.
 The diameter is 66 mm and the thickness varies between 5.2 mm and 2.4 mm.

 During World War II, the medals of German scientists Max von Laue and James Franck were sent to Copenhagen for safekeeping.
 When Germany invaded Denmark, Hungarian chemist (and Nobel laureate himself) George de Hevesy dissolved them in aqua regia (nitro-hydrochloric acid), to prevent confiscation by Nazi Germany and to prevent legal problems for the holders.
 After the war, the gold was recovered from solution, and the medals re-cast.

+Ownership

+The Nobel Institute places no restrictions on the ownership of the medal and the accompanying diploma and prize money once it has been awarded to the recipient.
+If the recipient chooses not to keep them, they may be sold, donated, or given away.
+The dedicatee cannot be changed and the prizes cannot be revoked.